 Working Group on Environment

-The Nature Protection Subgroup and the Subgroup on Water Issues have been merged into Subgroup on on Nature protection and Water Issues (SNPW)
+The Nature Protection Subgroup and the Subgroup on Water Issues have been merged into Subgroup on on Nature and Water (SNW)

-Contacts of the Subgroup on Nature Protection and Water Issues (SNPWI)
+Contacts of the Subgroup on Nature and Water (SNW)

-Documents of the Subgroup on Nature Protection and Water Issues (contains also the documents of the merged subgroups).
+Documents of the Subgroup on Nature and Water (contains documents of the merged subgroups)

 Areas of particular importance for biodiversity should be protected through ecologically representative networks of protected areas.
 There are still gaps in the network of protected areas in the Barents Region.